onap/doc/docs/release/index.rst

 ONAP Maturity Testing Notes
 ---------------------------
-For the 'Montreal' release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.
+For the 'NewDelhi' release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.

 More details in :ref:`ONAP Integration Project<onap-integration:master_index>`